raivivek/raivivek.github.io/content/programming/gsoc-16-wrap-up.md

 [OpenSNP.org](https://opensnp.org) has a single purpose —  to act as a free, open-data repository by collecting personal genomics data into the public domain.
-The web-portal, thus, is a critical component of the infrastructure.
+The web-portal, thus, is the critical component of the infrastructure.
 From my understanding, I can imagine two immediate benefits of this project.

 * Improve the overall user-experience by making to easier to understand possible associations between an SNP to a phenotype and vice-versa.